 - breach of our legal or professional obligations,

 - breach of a contract The Broomhouse Centre & Enterprises has entered into.

 Please note these are intended to be examples and not an exhaustive list.

 How to raise a concern

-BCE Designated Contacts are senior members of the BCE team who will play an independent role in relation to any concern that is raised and will ensure it is investigated appropriately and ensure that appropriate action is then taken.
+The Chief Executive will play an independent role in relation to any concern that is raised and will ensure it is investigated appropriately and ensure that appropriate action is then taken.

 Depending on the nature of your concern, it may also be appropriate for you to raise your concern with external agencies in Scotland.
 In the table below, we provide additional guidance on how to report specific issues: